nesankar/mlexpy/README.md

 At minimum using `mlexpy` requires defining 2 classes each one with a `.process_data()` method.
 These classes inherit the `mlexpy` base classes, which don't have these methods defined, however, they do provide a variety of boilerplate ML tooling.
 An example workflow is shown below:

 The plain language goals of `mlexpy` usage is described below.
 1. Do all of your data processing in the `processor` module.
-This is done by creating a child class that inherits the `PipelineProcessorBase` class, which bring in a wide variety of ML tooling.
-However, teh users need to write the `.process_data()` method in their child class.
+This is done by creating a child class that inherits the `PipelineProcessorBase` class.
+However, the user need to write the `.process_data()` method in their child class.

-2. Do all of your model experimentation in the `{Classifier, Regression}ExperimentBase` class.
+2. Do all of your model experimentation in the `experiment` module.
+This is done by creating a child class that inherits the `{Classifier, Regression}ExperimentBase` class.
 However, a user needs to define the `process_data()` method for this class too.
 In general, this method should create an instance of the users pipeline child class and call the _pipeline_ class's `.process_data()` method.

 These 2 methods provide the minimum needed infrastructure from a user to perform model training and evaluation in a highly structured manner, as outlined in the principles and goals above.